 High concentrations of sodium, chloride, and boron in recycled water can render soil sterile and damage landscapes.
 The recycled water UCSB currently receives suffers from this condition, which is a serious issue at Commencement Green.
 The landscape at Commencement Green is a low-lying, downward sloping lawn located at the southern-end of the UCSB Main Campus, adjacent to Campus Lagoon.
-The dynamics of the landscape and high water table level allow for the sodium, chloride, and boron in the recycled water to accumulate in the soil in high concentrations, particularly for the 51,829 ft2 southern half of the lawn.
+The dynamics of the landscape and high water table level allow for the sodium, chloride, and boron in the recycled water to accumulate in the soil in high concentrations, particularly for the 51,829 ft southern half of the lawn.
 Sodium and chloride are present in extremely high concentrations to depths of 36 inches (APPENDIX: XIV).
-High concentrations of sodium can cause clay particles to plug soil pores, resulting in reduced soil permeability from what is termed soil dispersion.31 The combination of soil dispersion and a high water table essentially ensures that the concentrations of sodium, chloride, boron, and other nutrients continue to increase.
-Currently, the concentrations of these chemicals are high enough to be slowly sterilizing the soil and killing vegetation (APPENDIX: XIV).
+High concentrations of sodium can cause clay particles to plug soil pores, resulting in reduced soil permeability from what is termed soil dispersion.
+The combination of soil dispersion and a high water table essentially ensures that the concentrations of these chemicals are high enough to be slowly sterilizing the soil and killing vegetation (APPENDIX: XIV).